Finland national speedway team: History

-The Finnish speedway team comepeted in the inaugural Speedway World Team Cup in 1960, finishing fourth in the Scandinavian round at Odense, Denmark.
+The Finnish speedway team competed in the inaugural Speedway World Team Cup in 1960, finishing fourth in the Scandinavian round at Odense, Denmark.
 The team consisted of Kalevi Lahtinen, Antti Pajari, Timo Laine, Valle Seliverstov and Aulis Lethonen.

 From 1960 to 1985, the team failed to progress from their qualifying group for the World Cup, due to the fact that they were drawn together in qualifying with two of the world's strongest speedway nations, Denmark and Sweden.
 The system changed in 1986 but it was not until the 1990 Speedway World Team Cup that the team progressed from qualifying to round two.
 The team reached the final of the Speedway World Pairs Championship six times, in 1977, 1979, 1980, 1982, 1987 and 1989.

 The team reached the World Cup race-off (the round before the final) in 2002 and 2003 but experienced an inert period for nearly two decades.
 However, an improvement ensued when Finland reached the final of the 2022 Speedway of Nations and they won their first medal when they won the bronze at the 2023 European Pairs Speedway Championship.